-By Gary, Path of Freedom team
+By Gary, MA Path of Freedom team

 Without exception, all five guys (six including me) were turned on and tuned in.
 They had many comments and questions and were very excited to continue with this class.
-Finally, the meditation books I dropped off a couple of months ago were approved by the prison staff and the guys now have access to them which they are happy about.
+Finally, the meditation books I dropped off a couple of months ago were approved by the prison staff, and the guys now have access to them, which they are happy about.
 We talked about opening up the class to all faiths and those who don’t practice any religion.
 We decided to drop “Buddhist” from the Buddhist Meditation title of the class.
-We ended with a bow and said “Salaam Alaikum” (“peace be with you” in Arabic) to each other.
+We ended with a bow and said: “Salaam Alaikum” (“peace be with you” in Arabic) to each other.